idattani/Hong-Kong-Nov-25/Synth Data/readme.md

 Below is the link to the demo.
 Find the dataset in the folder download it.
 Then upload to the generator.

 [ACCESS THE DEMO HERE](https://synth.assentian.com/)

+## 5. Images Demo
+You will find a Juypter notebook.
+Called "Synth_Image_Generation" upload this notebook to colab and follow the instructions.